rocky/python-uncompyle6/README.rst

 Known Bugs/Restrictions
 -----------------------

-Python 2 deparsing decompiles and about 90% verifies from Python 2.3.7 to Python 3.4.2 on the standard library packages I have on my system.
+About 90% of the decompilation verifies from Python 2.3.7 to Python 3.4.2 on the standard library packages I have on my system.

 (Verification is the process of decompiling bytecode, compiling with a Python for that byecode version, and then comparing the byetcode produced by the decompiled/compiled program.
-Some allowance is made for inessential differences.)
+Some allowance is made for inessential differences, but other semantically equivalent differences are not caught.)

 Later distributions average about 200 files.
-At this point, 2.7 decompilation is better than uncompyle2.
+At this point, 2.7 decompilation is definitely better than uncompyle2.
 A number of bugs have been fixed.
+We now handle more Python bytecodes than the old decompyle program that handled Python bytecodes ranging from 1.5 to 2.4.
+There is some work do do on the lower end which is more difficult for us since we don't have a Python interpreter for versions 1.5, 1.6 or 2.0.

 Python 3.5 largely works, but still has some bugs in it.
 Python 3.6 changes things drastically by using word codes rather than byte codes, and that needs to be addressed.

+Currently not all Python magic numbers are supported.
+Specifically in some versions of Python, notably Python 3.6, the magic number has changes several times within a version.
+We support only the released magic.
+There are also customized Python interpreters, notably Dropbox, which use their own magic and encrypt bytcode.
+With the exception of the Dropbox's old Python 2.5 interpreter this kind of thing is not handled.

 There is lots to do, so please dig in and help.